 If you are looking for Washington DC hotel deals, consider our Largo, MD hotel located just outside the city.
 Here, we offer tons of great amenities, such as an indoor pool and modern well equipped fitness center.

-The hotel complimentary shuttle is available to and from Union Station between the hours of 8:00 am and 9:00 am with evening service at 7:00 pm.
-Service to and from Washington Hospital and DC Convention Center is available upon request during same hours.
+The hotel complimentary shuttle is available to and from Union Station between the hours of 6:45 am to 12:00 noon with evening service from 5:45 pm - 8:00 pm in 15 min increments.
+NOTE- no mid day service.
+Service to and from Washington Hospital and DC Convention Center is available upon request with limited hours.
 Please see front desk for complete schedule and to sign up for the shuttle.

 If you are searching for hotels near the University of Maryland or Fed Ex Field, we are a short drive from both.
 We are about 5 miles from the Greenbelt Metro Station which is a great way to see the Smithsonian Museums, The National Zoo and of course the White House.
 You have the choice to drive and park at the station or take advantage of our complimentary shuttle service to the Greenbelt Metro.

 All rooms have microwaves, refrigerators, in-room safes, and new 32" Flat Panel HDTVs.
 Our Express Start Breakfast features our signature cinnamon rolls, Smart Roast coffee, and our new fresh pancakes.
 Complimentary shuttle van service takes guests to the Branch Ave Metro Rail Station, Andrews Air Force Base, National Harbor, Suitland Federal Center, and local restaurants & shops.